seviu/swiftdaddy/Content/articles/Optionals under the hood.md

 ---
 date: 2020-08-03 09:41
-description: Diving into Optionals (WIP)
+description: Exploring how Optionals are implemented, and trying to understand what is the magic that powers them.
-tags: Swift
+tags: swift
 ---

-## Diving into Optionals

-In this article we will dive a little bit into Optionals.
+In this article, we will dive a little bit into Optionals.
 We will start this with the following statement:

 **Optionals are enums.**

-This can take you by surprise .
-However once you start diving into it, everything starts making sense.
+This can take you by surprise.
+However, once you start diving into it, everything starts making sense.

 ```swift
 @frozen enum Optional<Wrapped>